Ratio of Debt to Income

-Typically, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Most conventional mortgages need a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

 The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
-Recurring debt includes auto/boat payments, child support and credit card payments.
+For purposes of this ratio, debt includes payments on credit cards, auto/boat payments, child support, etcetera.

 For example: